 Not normally set by user.
 Setting this variable to FALSE instructs ESMF to generating data array interfaces for data types of 2-byte integers.

-ESMF_OPENACC Possible value: ON, OFF (default)
+ESMF_OPENACC Possible value: ON, OFF (default is system dependent)

 Compiles and links the ESMF library with OpenACC compiler flags.